 2.5 Repeat the percussion at four and five levels, comparing each lung level side-by-side, working up to the chest wall, starting at the inferior lung borders.
 On expiration, the lower border of the lungs is at the level of the sixth rib at the midclavicular line and the eighth rib at the midaxiallary line anteriorly, approximately at the level of the T10 spinous process posteriorly.

-2.6 Percuss anteriorly, placing the finger on the chest in the intercostal spaces.2.7 When percussing the left anterior chest, observe the dull percussion note over the heart.
+2.6 Percuss anteriorly and posteriorly, placing the finger on the chest in the intercostal spaces.

-2.8 The notes normally elicited by percussion of chest:
+2.7 Appreciate the quality of percussion sounds.
+The normal findings on the chest percussion are:

-2.8.1 Resonant percussion note is the sound heard over a normal air-filled lung.
+2.7.1 Resonant percussion note: heard over a normal air-filled lung.

-2.8.2 Dull percussion note is heard over solid tissues, such as the heart or liver.
+2.7.2 Dull percussion note (the sound heard over solid tissues): over the liver in the right lower anterior chest and over the heart in the left anterior chest.
 When this sound is elicited by percussion of the lungs, it is indicative of consolidation.

-2.8.3 Tympanic is a drum-like sound when percussing over hollow organs, such as the stomach.
-Normally, it is elicited by percussion over the Traube’s space, an area overlying the gastric bubble and bordered by the sixth rib, anterior axillary line, and left costal margin.
+2.7.3 Tympanic percussion note (a drum-like sound when percussing over hollow organs): over the the Traube’s space, an area overlying the gastric bubble and bordered by the sixth rib, anterior axillary line, and left costal margin.
 Left pleural effusion produces a dull percussion sound over Traube’s space.

-2.8.4 A “Stony dull” or flat percussion note sounds duller than the “standard” dull sound.
+2.8 Note the presence of pathological percussion sounds.
+A “Stony dull” or flat percussion note sounds duller than the “standard” dull sound.
 It resembles the percussion note heard over the thigh and is indicative of a pleural effusion.

-2.8.5 A hyper-resonant percussion note is a pathological percussion sound that is indicative of hyper-inflated lungs from advanced COPD, emphysema, or a pneumothorax.
+A hyper-resonant percussion note is a pathological percussion sound indicative of hyper-inflated lungs from advanced COPD, emphysema, or a pneumothorax.

 3. Auscultation